2015 Annual Report (extract) – the mapping of disasters

 In 2015 Wings’ income was £10,770 (2014: £11,066) reflecting a relatively steady number of donors.
 This year included our first bequest (2015: 12.8%, 2014: nil).
 30% of donations were corporate (2014:28%); Event fundraising and speaking events accounted for 9% (2014: not recorded) with the balance from individual giving (2015: 50%; 2014:70%) against a target of 85% from individuals.

 Expenditure rose to £7539 (2014: £6184) reflecting £1886 spent on disaster readiness and response (2014: nil).
 Launch bank fees due to an unplanned overdrawing of a current account resulted in charitable activities accounting for 77% of expenditure (2014: 86%).

-Once again high expenses on the helicopter in South Africa, including a fire in the engine resulted in the de-conflicted trustees agreeing to waive the loan interest repayment from WLE Logistics Ltd, as they replace the essential items associated with having flown 6800 to 7400 hours, when maintenance is more expensive.
+Once again high expenses on the helicopter in South Africa, including a fire in the engine resulted in trustees agreeing to waive the loan interest repayment.
+WLE Logistics Ltd is busy replacing the essential items associated with having flown 6800 to 7400 hours, when maintenance is more expensive.